delkano/ferretCMS/README.md

 This is in a very early stage.
 I'll have a working prototype soon, but this is not then yet.

 ## Roadmap
- - Basic plugins: I have an idea about this, but we'll later on
+ - Basic plugins: I have an idea about this, but we'll see later on